donkruger/share_transfer_template/knowledge_set.md

 ## Key Terms Explained

-* **Controlling Persons**: These are the individuals who ultimately own or exercise control over an entity.
-For a company, this could be major shareholders.
-For a trust, it includes trustees, settlors, and beneficiaries.
+* **Controlling Persons**: A Controlling Person is a real, living individual who ultimately owns or controls a juristic entity (like a company, trust, partnership, or NPO).
+Think of it as: The people behind the entity who have the power to benefit from it, make decisions, or control its assets.
+We need their details so we can report correctly to tax authorities.
 You are required to provide information for these individuals if your entity is classified as a **Passive NFE/NFFE**.
 * **TIN (Tax Identification Number)**: This is the number your entity uses for tax purposes in its country of residence.
 For South African entities, this is your SARS tax number.
-* **GIIN (Global Intermediary Identification Number)**: This is a unique 19-character ID number used for FATCA reporting. **You will only have a GIIN if your entity is a certain type of Financial Institution (FFI).** If you are an Active or Passive NFFE, you will not have a GIIN.
+* **GIIN (Global Intermediary Identification Number)**: This is a unique 19-character ID number used for FATCA reporting. **The GIIN is made up of numbers and letters and separated by dots (eg. ABCDEF.12345.ME.840) **You will only have a GIIN if your entity is a certain type of Financial Institution (FFI).** If you are an Active or Passive NFFE, you will not have a GIIN.

 ### Common Questions & Troubleshooting
 * **"Which classification should I choose?"**
     * This assistant cannot provide tax advice.
 However, as a general guide: most regular operating businesses (e.g., shops, factories, consultancies) are likely **Active NFEs**.
 Entities that primarily hold investments (e.g., some family trusts or holding companies) are likely **Passive NFEs**.
 If you are unsure, please consult a tax professional.
 * **"The form is asking for a GIIN, but I don't have one."**
-    * You only need a GIIN if you are a specific type of Financial Institution (FFI).
-If you are a standard business (an NFFE), you should not select a category that requires a GIIN.
+    * You only need a GIIN if you are a one of these three types of entity - Reporting FFI, Registered Deemed Compliant FFI or Direct Reporting NFFE.
 Please review your FATCA Classification to ensure it is correct.

-Remember: This AI Assistant is specifically designed to help with form completion and can provide detailed guidance on any field requirements or validation rules you encounter during the submission process.
+Remember: This AI Assistant is specifically designed to help with form completion and while it can provide detailed information on any field requirements or validation rules you encounter during the submission process it will not provide guidance on what fields to select.